0100101001010000/PyTechnicalIndicators/README.md

 You can also choose the MA model you would like to run, it is normally just a EMA but you are free to choose your model.personalised

+__Parameters:__

-- macd:_ list of macds can be either from a normal macd or a personalised one.
+- _macd:_ list of macds can be either from a normal macd or a personalised one.
 The length of the list needs to be greater than 1 and can be as large as you like.
-- ma_model: _optional_ The moving average model of your choice (defaults to EMA):
+- _ma_model:_ _optional_ The moving average model of your choice (defaults to EMA):
   - for moving average either of the following: 'ma', 'moving average', 'moving_average'
   - for smoothed moving average either of the following: 'sma', 'smoothed moving average', 'smoothed_moving_average'
   - for exponential moving average either of the following: 'ema', 'exponential moving average', 'exponential_moving_average'